wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 - The new popover embed is responsive just like our inline embed, which means it can adapt to your website’s style based on the device or size of the browser window.
 - The best part is that the new popover embed comes with Wistia's full [SEO benefits](http://wistia.com/blog/seo-standard-embed).
 Once you embed a popover, JSON-LD metadata is injected directly onto your page, giving it an SEO boost.

 ## Where Are My Old Popovers Embedded?

+If you're on this page, you've received an email with a list of embeds that will need to be updated.

-If you've forgetten where your old popover embeds live, you can go to the [media stats page]({{ '/embedded-video-analytics#medialevel_trends' | post_url }}) for the videos we shared with you and open any viewers' heatmap.
+If you've forgotten where your old popover embeds live, you can go to the [media stats page]({{ '/embedded-video-analytics#medialevel_trends' | post_url }}) for the videos we shared with you and open any viewers' heatmap.
 Here, you'll find the URL where the video was viewed, and voilà, now you know which page you’ll